-To be a Subscriber under this Plan, you must:
+To be eligible for coverage under this Plan, you must:

-- Be a resident of Massachusetts; and - Not be seeking individual coverage to replace an employer-sponsored health plan.
-This rule applies only if (a) you are eligible for the employer plan; and (b) the employer plan provides coverage that is at least actuarially equivalent to minimum creditable coverage as defined by the Connector.
+- be a resident of Massachusetts and, live and maintain a permanent residence within the Enrollment Area for at least 9 months of the year. - not be seeking individual coverage to replace an employer-sponsored health plan.
+This rule applies only if (a) you are eligible for the employer plan; and (b) the employer plan provides coverage that is at least actuarially equivalent to minimum creditable coverage as defined by the Connector. - meet the following requirements: - Agree to pay the monthly premium for coverage under the Plan; and - Not be entitled to or enrolled under Medicare Parts, A, B or D.